BryanCuneo/ps-jsonlogger/README.md

 PS >
 ```

-_Note: In an actual PowerShell console, warnings will have yellow text and errors will have red text.
-Unfortunately GitHub`s markdown does not provide a way to color text within a code block so those colors are not displayed above._
+_Note: In an actual PowerShell console, warnings will have yellow text and errors and fatal errors will have red text.
+Due to a limitation of GitHub`s markdown, those colors are not displayed above._

 ### Overwriting Existing Log Files
 Normally when you try to write to an existing file, you'll receive an error: